When to Update Your Will

 - The estate tax laws have changed.
 Check with your estate planning attorney to make sure your estate plan is up-to-date with any federal estate tax law changes.

 When changes occur in your life, remember to update your estate plans for assets not controlled by your will.
 For example, you may need to change beneficiary designations on your retirement plan assets or life insurance policies.

 1. Get a copy of your current will.

 2. Mark the areas you’d like to change

 3. Meet with your estate planning attorney to draft and prepare your new document.

 4. Consider discussing changes with us if they may affect Alpha Sigma Phi Foundation.

 Contact your estate planning attorney if you have additional questions on updating your will.
-If you are considering including a gift to us in your will, please contact our President and CEO Gordy Heminger at 317-843-1811 or email@example.com.
+If you are considering including a gift to us in your will, please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org.